 - Save a copy of your vehicle registration to your computer.
 Your temporary vehicle registration is only visible once, so we recommend saving a copy to your computer before you log off.

-To replace a plate by mail, you will need:
+To order a new plate type or a replacement plate by mail, you will need:

 - A completed license plate order form for the type of plate you wish to order.